 Or was it?

-See, one of the confounding assumptions of adulthood is that it’s easier to keep the buffoonery at bay because, obviously, we’ve grown up, gotten over the high school hunger games and are completely capable of putting the past to bed.
+It's assumed that as an adult it’s easier to keep the buffoonery at bay because, obviously, we’ve grown up, gotten over the high school hunger games and are completely capable of putting the past to bed.

 But I had a weird winter and it made me wonder, does the drama ever end?

-Here’w what happened: thanks to the time-honored tradition of dumb december decisions I made the mistake of designating “Do More, Dammit!” as my mantra for the twelve months of 2013 and, damn, did it bite me in the butt!
+Here’s what happened: in the time-honored tradition of dumb december decisions, I designated “Do More, Dammit!” as my mantra for the twelve months of 2013 and, damn, did it bite me in the butt!

 P.S.
 The sting was still sore so this year I played it safe by praying for the power to poop Paulo-Cohelo-esque profundity because, clearly, that’s more of a spiritual request than a resolution, right?